rhoerr/supee-6788-toolbox/README.md

 ## Potential improvements
 * Whitelist for files or modules the extension should not touch.
 * Ability to flag extensions known to be affected by the SQL vulnerability or other changes, or otherwise detect it.
-* Add whitelist of files/modules to not touch.
 * Load whitelist entries for analysis from the actual whitelist.
 (Need details on how they're stored to do this.)
 * Add any missing cache/block whitelist entries to the whitelist.
 (Need details on how they're stored to do this.)